SystemsApproach/5G/disaggregate.rst

 :ref:`Figure 5.2 <fig-e2e-p4>` shows why we disaggregated these
 components: it allows us to realize the three user plane elements (PGW-U, SGW-U, PDCP-U) in switching hardware.
-As we will expand on in more detail in a later section, this can be done using a combination of a language that is tailored for programming forwarding pipelines (e.g., P4), and a protocol-independent switching architecture (e.g., Tofino).
+This can be done using a combination of a language that is tailored for programming forwarding pipelines (e.g., P4), and a protocol-independent switching architecture (e.g., Tofino).
 For now, the important takeaway is that the RAN and Mobile Core user plane can be mapped directly onto an SDN-enabled data plane.

 Pushing RAN and Mobile Core forwarding functionality into the switching hardware results in overlapping terminology that can sometimes be